uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/career-changers/make-a-difference-to-young-people.md

             <div>
                 <div class="quote-block">
                     <span class="icon-quote"></span>
-                    <h1>When I decided to become a teacher I thought I’d better make sure that it really was what I wanted to do and I thought there’d be no better way than going into some schools.<span class="icon-quote quote-close"></span></h1>
+                    <strong class="quote-block__content">When I decided to become a teacher I thought I’d better make sure that it really was what I wanted to do and I thought there’d be no better way than going into some schools.<span class="icon-quote quote-close"></span></strong>
                 </div>
                <p>
                   After a few weeks observing lessons and speaking to students, I was convinced and decided to teach maths.
 I successfully applied for teacher training, but was advised to first complete a subject knowledge enhancement course (SKE) to make the transition from psychology to maths smoother.